MCreator/MCreator/plugins/mcreator-localization/help/default/common/bounciness.md

-Determines Bounciness of a block (like a slimeblock) Must have collision/ be solid to be bouncy
+Determines Bounciness of a block (like a slimeblock).
+Must have collision/ be solid to be bouncy

  Default value of 0 disables bounciness